Vihaan3/knowledge-garden/content/Personal Knowledge Management/Schools that support democracies.md

 A lot of these things *are* taught but only as one-off workshops/lessons instead of getting the focus they deserve.

-This should be present overtly (maybe via a reformed [[What we should be doing in English class|English class]]) and should also be present in the backdrop of everything.
+This should be present overtly (maybe via a reformed [[What we should be doing in elementary school English classes|English class]]) and should also be present in the backdrop of everything.